Development

 Git conventions

 First line is a summary of the commit.
 It should start with the bug number.
-Use a hyphen between “bug” and the bug ID(s).
-For example:
+Use a hyphen between “bug” and the bug ID(s) or “obs” and the OBS number.

 After that, the commit should explain why the changes are being made and any notes that future readers should know for context.